 LegalZoom's gross margins have been stable over the past year, averaging 65.3%, and remain ahead of other consumer internet companies.
 This outperformance points to its solid business model, competitive products and services, and a relatively stable pricing environment.

 User Acquisition Efficiency

-If you follow StockStory for a while, you know that we put an emphasis on cash flow.
+If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
-We believe that in the end cash is king, as you can't use accounting profits to pay the bills.
-LegalZoom's free cash flow came in at $21.8 million in Q1, up 147% year on year.
+We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
+LegalZoom's free cash flow came in at $37.4 million in Q2, up 573% year on year.

-With a market capitalization of $1.53 billion LegalZoom is among smaller companies, but its more than $204.1 million in cash and positive free cash flow over the last twelve months give us confidence that LegalZoom has the resources it needs to pursue a high growth business strategy.
+With a market capitalization of $2.96 billion, LegalZoom is among smaller companies, but its $238.9 million cash balance and positive free cash flow over the last 12 months give us confidence that it has the resources needed to pursue a high-growth business strategy.

 Is Now The Time?

-When considering LegalZoom, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
-We cheer for everyone who is making the lives of others easier through technology, but in the case of LegalZoom we will be cheering from the sidelines.
-Its revenue growth has been a little slower, and analysts expect growth rates to deteriorate from there.
-And while its strong free cash generation allows it to sustainably invest in growth initiatives, the downside is that its ARPU has been declining and its sales and marketing efficiency is sub-average.
+When considering an investment in LegalZoom, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
+Although LegalZoom isn't a bad business, it probably wouldn't be one of our picks.
+Its revenue growth has been a little slower, but at least that growth rate is expected to increase in the short term.
+And while its strong free cash flow generation allows it to invest in growth initiatives while maintaining an ample cash cushion, the downside is that its ARPU has been declining and its sales and marketing efficiency is sub-average.

 At the moment LegalZoom trades at 26.9x next 12 months EV/EBITDA.
 We don't really see a big opportunity in the stock at the moment, but in the end beauty is in the eye of the beholder.
 And if you like the company, it seems that LegalZoom doesn't trade at a completely unreasonable price point.